znake/dotfiles/readme.md

-This is just my personal VIM and bash configuration.
+This is just my personal VIM and zsh configuration.

 I´m used to have my dotfiles in my DropBox since I use more than one Mac for development.
 This is the reason for having more then one .gvimrc files for different font sizes.

-For proper symlinking and faster setup I use litte bash and ruby scripts you might find useful, check them out in my /scripts/ folder.
+For proper symlinking and faster setup I use little bash and ruby scripts you might find useful, check them out in my /scripts/ folder.
 CHECK THEM OUT AT FIRST BEFORE USING THEM!!!

 For fast symlinking for my Mac Mini I use: